 Sure, you've heard about Docking Drawer outlets-but do you know how to add an in-drawer outlet into your cabinets?

-Unlike popular DIY in-drawer power strips or your contractor using off the shelf electrical components, Docking Drawer in-drawer outlets are safe and reliable.
-Additionally, they offer interlocking safety features that cut power to the outlet in the event of an emergency to help minimize risk.
+Unlike DIY in-drawer power strips or other ad-hoc solutions, Docking Drawer Blade outlets are safe and reliable.
+Additionally, they offer interlocking safety features that cut power to the outlet when surrounding temperatures exceed 120 degrees F, making them safe for use inside the drawer for any application.
 In-drawer electrical strip hacks can't do that!

-Specifying a Docking Drawer in-drawer outlet is easy as long as you plan ahead.
-We've made it simple to learn our specification process and this blog will walk you through those steps one at a time.
+Specifying a Docking Drawer in-drawer outlet is easy, offering a simple specification process.
+This blog will walk you through that specification steps one-step-at-a-time.